muratk5n/thirdwave/en/README.md

 ---

+Funky outfit and a red cape can come across odd but in *Ben-Hur* that would be a Roman general \\(ツ)/

+---

 Direction sounds fine.. can't wait to see the work.
 Interesting part is finance news carries such stories, once comic book movies made *billions*, they've become newsworthy - they are now binness.